Mercerenies/a-turtles-troll/README.md

   Regeneration 1, and ride spiders (does not apply to player-crafted golems)
 * When slimes die, they split into larger slimes
+* When a player eats bread, there's a 10% chance that a small slime spawns near them
-* When you attempt to open a chest, a different, nearby chest might accidentally be opened instead.
+* When you attempt to open a chest, a different, nearby chest might accidentally be opened instead
-* When a player opens an ender chest, they see the ender chest inventory of whoever died most recently.
+* When a player opens an ender chest, they see the ender chest inventory of whoever died most recently

 ### Version 1.17